Posts Tagged ‘signatures’

 DIO – Rowan Robertson

-Odin – Sean, Jeff and Matt Duncan, Randy O., Aaron Samson
+Odin – Shawn, Jeff and Matt Duncan, Randy O., Aaron Samson

 Exodus – Gary Holt, Tom Hunting